Allied invasion of Italy: Further Allied advances

 With the Salerno beachhead secure, the Fifth Army began its attack northwest towards Naples on 19 September.
-The day afterwards, Major General Ernest J. Dawley, the U.S. VI Corps commander, was relieved of his command by Clark and replaced by Major General John P. Lucas.
-The U.S. 82nd Airborne Division, after suffering serious casualties near Altavilla, was shifted to British X Corps, joining the U.S. Army Rangers and the British 23rd Armoured Brigade on the Sorrento Peninsula to flank the German defenses at Nocera Inferiore, Sant'Antonio Abate, and Angri, which the British 46th Infantry Division attacked.
+On 20 September, Major General Ernest J. Dawley, the U.S. VI Corps commander, was relieved of his command by Clark and replaced by Major General John P. Lucas.
+The U.S. 82nd Airborne Division, after suffering serious casualties near Altavilla, was merged with British X Corps, joining the U.S. Army Rangers and the British 23rd Armoured Brigade on the Sorrento Peninsula to flank the German defenses at Nocera Inferiore, Sant'Antonio Abate, and Angri, which the British 46th Infantry Division attacked.
 The British 7th Armoured Division, passing through the 46th Division, was assigned the task of taking Naples, while the newly landed U.S. 3rd Infantry Division took Acerno on 22 September and Avellino on 28 September.

 The Eighth Army made good progress from the "toe" in spite of German demolitions and linked with the British 1st Airborne Division at Taranto.
 Its left linked up with the Fifth Army's right on 16 September.
 The Eighth Army now concentrated its forces east of the Apennine Mountains and pushed north along the Adriatic coast through Bari.
 On 27 September, the Eighth Army captured the large airfield complex near Foggia, a major Allied objective.

 At the same time British X Corps made good progress; they pushed through the mountain passes of Monti Lattari and captured a vital bridge over the Sarno River at Scafati.
-They then surrounded Mount Vesuvius and prepared to advance on Naples.
-German troops occupying that city provoked a rebellion by the population, which started on 27 September.
-With the swift advance by X Corps and Naples in rebellion the Germans were forced to evacuate.
-On 1 October, "A" Squadron of the 1st King's Dragoon Guards entered the city, the first Allied unit to do so.
+They surrounded Mount Vesuvius and prepared to advance on Naples.
+The Fascist troops occupying the city provoked a rebellion by the population which started on 27 September.
+With the swift advance by British X Corps and Naples in rebellion, the Germans were forced to evacuate.
+On 1 October, "A" Squadron of the 1st King's Dragoon Guards entered Naples, the first Allied unit to do so.
 The entire Fifth Army, now consisting of five American and three British divisions, reached the line of the Volturno River on 6 October.
-This provided a natural defensive barrier, securing Naples, the Campanian plain and the vital airfields on it from a German counterattack.
+This provided a natural defensive barrier, securing Naples, along with the Campanian plain and the vital airfields on it, from a German counterattack.

 Meanwhile, on the Adriatic Coast, the Eighth Army advanced to a line from Campobasso to Larino and Termoli on the Biferno river.